 Gooseneck hitches are designed for 5th wheels that have a gooseneck adapter installed.
 Campers with a gooseneck adapter have a different weight distribution than regular 5th wheels.
 Gooseneck hitches are often lightweight and leave more space in the back of the pickup truck when you’re not towing.

 Sliding hitches are designed for short bed trucks less than 8 feet long (not to be confused with slide bar hitches).
-Short bed trucks require you to place the hitch behind the axle of the tow vehicle so there’s enough clearance to make sharp turns.
-With a sliding hitch, you can line up the hitch right over the axle and the device will slide back on tight turns so the camper doesn’t hit the cab.
+Short bed trucks require you to place the hitch behind the axel of the tow vehicle so there’s enough clearance to make sharp turns.
+With a sliding hitch, you can line up the hitch right over the axel and the device will slide back on tight turns so the camper doesn’t hit the cab.
 These can be purchased as either manual sliding hitches or auto sliding hitches.

 Single Pivot VS Double Pivot